 In the video, I've used relatively large samples so you can easily see what's happening.
 I'm also in a controlled environment and using fabrics I'm confident have not been soaked in anything or that may be overly flammable.
 If you're doing this yourself, use small samples and be very careful.
 Adult supervision is essential.

 Many people are unable to easily detect the presence of synthetic materials like polyester in fabrics.
 Milling and weaving processes have been so refined and material properties so improved that it is often next to impossible to tell the difference between all-natural fabrics and synthetics –until it's too late sometimes and you either already bought the fabric or have made something you really wanted to be natural and it turns out synthetic.

-By doing a small burn test you can quite easily tell the difference between common natural fibres like cotton or silk and fabrics containing polyester fibres.
-In a nutshell, natural fibres will burn completely and leave a light ash.
+By doing a small burn test you can quite easily tell the difference between common natural fibers like cotton or silk and fabrics containing polyester fibers.
+In a nutshell, natural fibers will burn completely and leave a light ash.
 Polyesters, which are essentially plastic, will melt and burn with black smoke and smell like burning plastic.
 You'll easily smell the difference.